Admire Vega: 1999: three-year-old season

 On his three-year-old debut Admire Vega contested the Grade II Hochi Hai Yayoi Sho over 2000 metres at Nakayama Racecourse on 7 March and finished second to Narita Top Road.
-In the Grade I Satsuki Sho over the same course and distance on 18 April he finished sixth, three lengths behind T M Opera O, who won from Osumi Bright and Narita Top Road.
+In the Grade I Satsuki Sho over the same course and distance on 18 April he finished sixth, three lengths behind T. M. Opera O, who won from Osumi Bright and Narita Top Road.
 On 6 June Admire Vega was moved up in distance to contest the sixty-sixth running of the Tokyo Yushun over 2400 metres at Tokyo Racecourse.
-Ridden by Yutaka Take he faced seventeen opponents including T M Opera O, Narita Top Road and Osumi Bright.
-He won by a neck from Narita Top Road, with T M Opera O a length and a quarter back in third place.
+Ridden by Yutaka Take he faced seventeen opponents including T. M. Opera O, Narita Top Road and Osumi Bright.
+He won by a neck from Narita Top Road, with T. M. Opera O a length and a quarter back in third place.

 After a break of more than four months Admire Vega returned in the Group Two Kyoto Shimbun Hai at Kyoto on 17 October and won from Narita Top Road.
 For his final race the colt was moved up in distance for the Grade I Kikuka Sho over 3000 metres at Kyoto on 7 November.
-He finished sixth of the fifteen runners, four lengths behind Narita Top Road, who won by a neck from T M Opera O.
+He finished sixth of the fifteen runners, four lengths behind Narita Top Road, who won by a neck from T. M. Opera O.

 He remained in training as a four-year-old but suffered from ligament problems and did not race again.

+Racing form

+The following form is based on information available on JBIS Search and netkeiba.